horgh/catbox/README.md

 Clients connect to the network hostname and verify against it.
 Servers connect to each other by server hostname and verify against it.

+# Why the name?
+My domain name is summercat.com, cats love boxes, and a tribute to ircd-ratbox, the IRC daemon I used in the past.

 # Logo